hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 product [MT-physical,MT-block array,MT-sample blocks,MT-organ,IB-physical,IB-virtual]

-### Millitome for 3d print
+### Millitome for 3d print (.STL)

 Produces 3d-printable millitomes, based on properties, exported to .STL file.
-This file can be printed on 3d-printer directly.
+This file can be printed on 3d-printer directly or used as virtual asset.

+### Millitome block array (.STL)

+Sample block array used in MT generation process.
+Used for UI and other virtual things.

+### Millitome sample blocks (.STL)

+The actual sample blocks.
+Created by intersecting block array with the organ model geometry.
+Used for virtual.

+### Millitome organ (.STL)

+The organ model.
+Used for virtual.

+### Millitome Icebox laser cut sheet (.DXF)

+The physical icebox is used to store physical organ samples in a compartmentalized container.
+The container layout matches the MT layout and provides a column/row coordinate system.
+Openscad produces a ready-to-use laser cut file in .DXF format.

+### Millitome Icebox 3d model (.STL)